l3-hpc/visit-scripts/README.md

 ## movie scripts (ffmpeg)

 There are scripts for using ffmpeg after creating a set of images in batch.
-The scripts loop over batch script parameters to define frame numbers and file paths, create a string that is an ffmpeg command, then does a system call with that command string.
-They work on Hazel at NCSU without modification where ffmpeg is installed via a conda environment.
+A script loops over batch script parameters to define frame numbers and file paths, creates a string that is an ffmpeg command, then does a system call with that command string.
+The scripts work on Hazel at NCSU without modification where ffmpeg is installed via a conda environment.
 To run them in different environments, you may need to remove some of the arguments.
 You can remove almost all of the optional arguments and still get a movie.

 You don't need to run a script to make a movie.
 For example, if you have a directory ~/images filled with images with naming convention movieXXXX.png, with XXXX in logical numerical order, to make an mp4 movie named movie.mp4, you can do
 ```